lubuntu-team/masspackagelp/README.md

 # Mass package bug subscription adder for Ubuntu Packages using the Launchpad API or "masspackagelp" for short
-This python script allows for mass adding of bug subscriptions to a team.
+This Python script allows for mass adding of bug subscriptions to a team.
 For the input file, put one package name on each line and the script will do the rest.

 You need the following Python libraries.